 No matter the circumstances of the injury or emergency, keep your dentist in the loop.
 Call your dentist right away if you or your child experiences dental trauma.
 But more importantly, proactively plan with your dentist, especially if you are aware of increased risks such as participation in sports, or other activities that may cause any dental trauma.
 Ask your dentist if they recommend any protective equipment, what to keep in your dental trauma kit, and how to call them in case of an emergency.

-Call our Taos or Red River dental offices to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.
+Call our Taos Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.